SciML/NonlinearSolve.jl/docs/src/basics/solve.md

     `real(oneunit(T)) * (eps(real(one(T))))^(4 // 5)`.
   - `reltol::Number`: The relative tolerance.
 Defaults to `real(oneunit(T)) * (eps(real(one(T))))^(4 // 5)`.
-  - `termination_condition`: Termination Condition from DiffEqBase.
+  - `termination_condition`: Termination Condition from NonlinearSolveBase.
 Defaults to `AbsSafeBestTerminationMode()` for `NonlinearSolve.jl` and `AbsTerminateMode()` for `SimpleNonlinearSolve.jl`.